DROP US A EMAIL:

 1. The Shaggy Mass Phase

-In a large bowl, whisk together 3 cups of flour, 1 tablespoon of baking powder, and a teaspoon of salt.
-One trick I always use is to grate cold butter into the flour using a box grater.
-This ensures even distribution without over-handling the dough with your warm hands.
-Gradually add about 1 cup of warm water, stirring with a wooden spoon until a shaggy mass forms.
+In a large bowl, mix 3 cups of flour, 1 tablespoon of baking powder, and 1 teaspoon of salt.
+Grate cold butter into the mixture and gently combine.
+Slowly add about 1 cup of warm water, stirring until a rough, shaggy dough forms.

 2. The Gentle Knead